 Mingle with modern architectural sculptures as you dine on a Wolfgang Puck-catered menu in this intimate outdoor space, part of the Dallas art district; Nasher Sculpture Center.

 This winery takes "ceremony in the round" to new heights.
 Drink in the 360-degree views (and the vineyard's own wines) from a breathtaking helipad high in the cliffs of Malibu.
 Move to the pool for dinner overlooking the Pacific or to a large clearing for a tented bash; Malibu Rocky Oaks.

 The Seattle Aquarium in Seattle, Washington

-Don't let it's incredible 62-foot columns and grand vaulted ceilings throw you off: this historic, 1930's federal building may look like it's reserved for the Obama family, but it's totally rentable year-round (and seats up to 500 guests).
-Use one of the Green Rooms for cocktails, then move to the ballroom for the grandest seated dinner ever — and don't forget photos on its famous balcony, overlooking all of D.C.; Andrew Mellon Auditorium.
+Don't let its incredible 62-foot columns and grand vaulted ceilings throw you off: This historic, 1930's federal building may look like it's reserved for the Obama family, but it's totally rentable year-round (and seats up to 500 guests).
+Use one of the Green Rooms for cocktails, then move to the ballroom for the most grand seated dinner ever—and don't forget photos on its famous balcony, overlooking all of D.C.; Andrew W. Mellon Auditorium.